 Forumbee and GDPR

 The EU General Data Protection Regulation (GDPR) sets a new standard for how companies use and protect EU citizens’ data.
-It will take effect from May 2018.

 What is GDPR?